Adult-Gerontology Acute Care Nurse Practitioner Certificate

 Clinical Practice Experience

 You will complete a series of clinical practice sessions designed to provide the opportunity for application of theoretical knowledge while working with a designated, qualified preceptor.
-The clinical practice experience occurs in a facility or clinical site you select in consultation with the faculty and the Clinical Placement Team.
-Additionally, the adult gerontology acute care nurse practitioner certificate requires an in-person skills intensive.
+Additionally, the Adult-Gerontology Acute Care Nurse Practitioner Certificate requires an in-person skills intensive.

 The Adult-Gerontology Acute Care Nurse Practitioner Certificate program consists of a minimum of 51 quarter credit hours.
 Upon successful completion of this program, you will be awarded a certificate.